Tag Archives: Gluten-free diet

 Method:

-If you have a standing mixer, place the flours, salt and sugar in the bowl and fix with a paddle attachment.
+If you have a standing mixer, place the flours, salt, and sugar in the bowl and fix with a paddle attachment.
 Mix flours to combine thoroughly.
 Cube or thinly slice the butter, add to the bowl, toss to mix.
 Then mix on low until the butter is just incorporated into the flour, making it look like cornmeal or buttery flakes.
 Make a well in the center, add the egg and lemon juice, and mix on low until just combined, to the point where it doesn’t pull into a ball but is about to.
 Gather with your hands, wrap in plastic, flatten to a disk and refrigerate for about 30 minutes.

 If you have a food processor, use the directions above but pulse the butter into the flour, and then the wet ingredients into that mixture.